Reeti4cyber/Final-Project/RedTeam.md

 ### Network Scan
 #### netdiscover

+Netdiscover is a simple ARP scanner which can be used to scan for live hosts in a network.
+The netdiscover gathers all the important information about the network.
+It gathers information about the connected clients and the router.
+It tells the IP, MAC address and the operating system of the connected clients.

 Scanned the network to find the Subnet using netdiscover and IP of the Target 1

 `netdiscover`